sql-machine-learning/elasticdl/docs/tutorials/model_building.md

 ### [CIFAR10 model using Keras model subclassing](https://github.com/sql-machine-learning/elasticdl/blob/develop/model_zoo/cifar10_subclass/cifar10_subclass.py)

-## Locally Run and Debug in VSCode
+## Run and Debug Locally in VS Code
 It is more convenient to locally run and debug the defined model than submitting a job with the model to k8s cluster.
 The following example shows how to run and debug the DNN model using iris dataset.